uc-cdis/docs-gen3/docs/gen3-resources/operator-guide/helm/helm-deploy-example.md

 ![Docker Desktop showing the container is allocated 8Gi memory](../img/docker-8gi.png)

-So instead, we can add to the minimal values.yaml to tell the portal to request less memory by using a pre-built image (which will require fewer resources from your computer).
-Note that `portal` should be on the same level of indent as `global`.
+So instead, we can add to the minimal values.yaml to tell the portal to request less memory by using a pre-built image (which will require fewer resources from your computer). `portal` should be on the same level of indent as `global`.

+!!! info

+     The pre-built portal image is fine for development work.
+However, you cannot use this in production because **you cannot change the data dictionary** used for it.

 ```
 global: ...